Skip to main content

 "So, I came to see Dr. Carl, and he was great.
 He actually had a plan for me as to what direction we were going to go because there was a lot of work that needed to be done.
 I drank a lot of coke, played a lot of hockey, and I needed a lot of work.
 They would graft the bone, and the implants went in, and six months later, teeth are being designed, and we put those in.
 I could not be happier.
 The staff here have been just fantastic, and the first thing I got from Dr. Carl was confidence.
 All of a sudden, it was just like your shoulders dropped a little bit, and it was like, okay, your fears have gone.
 This guy knows what he's doing.
 Do yourself a favor.
 Call Dr. Carl."

-Steve Reviews His Dental Implant Procedure
+Billy Reviews His Dental Implant Procedure

 Watch Review

-Testimonial facewall steve
+Testimonial billy hybrid facewall

 Dental Implant